Surname baby names

 English

-72A clerk or scribe; one who works with documents and records.
-Originally an occupational surname denoting a learned person or church official.
+72A clerk or scribe; one who works with records and documents.
+Historically an occupational surname for educated scribes and clerical workers.

 - Kasson